 On the right hand side, with a few wood screws, pipes, and 90 degree pipe elbows, you can hook a pole to your unfinished basement beams.

-Buy a Power Tower — I have used one of these for years and donating to our local swimming pool which then allows my group and me to do pullups, dips mixed into our swim PT sessions.
+I have used one of these for years and donated one to our local swimming pool, which allows my group to do pull-ups and dips mixed into our swim PT sessions.
 These range in price from $100-$250 depending on the sturdiness of the tower.
-But even the most flimsy power towers work to do pullups / dips in your home.
+But even the flimsiest power towers will allow you to do pull-ups and dips in your home.

-As you can see there are many, many options for you to find a place to do pullups.
+As you can see there are many, many options for you to find a place to do pull-ups.
 You just have to take your pick.
 Any other ideas out there?